tbenning/tylerbenning.com-2019/content/personal-projects/tylerbenning-website/index.md

 date: '2016-01-01'
 dateRange: 'Dec 2018 - Present'
 company: 'tylerbenning.com'
-tagline: 'Building a place for my designs to call home'
+tagline: 'How to design, build, and write a portfolio'
 ---

 ## How I Designed This